Michael O'Neill (footballer): Stoke City

 O'Neill was appointed manager of EFL Championship club Stoke City on 8 November 2019.
 He joined Stoke with the side bottom of the 2019-20 EFL Championship table after struggling under the management of Nathan Jones.
 O'Neill won his first match in charge of Stoke, 4–2 away at Barnsley on 9 November.
 Stoke began to improve and secured vital victories over Wigan Athletic, Luton Town, Sheffield Wednesday and Huddersfield Town, helping the team move out of the relegation zone at the turn of the year.
 In the January transfer window O'Neill cancelled the loans of Cameron Carter-Vickers, Mark Duffy and Scott Hogan, whilst also letting Peter Etebo, Badou Ndiaye and Ryan Woods leave on loan.
 Into the team came Northern Irish midfielder Jordan Thompson from Blackpool, center-back James Chester on loan from Aston Villa and young midfielder Tashan Oakley-Boothe from Tottenham Hotspur.
-Stoke beat Hull City 5–1 on 7 March 2020 moving the team three points above the drop with nine remaining matches.
+Stoke defeated Hull City 5–1 on 7 March 2020 moving the team three points above the drop with nine remaining matches.
 The Championship was suspended on 13 March due to the COVID-19 pandemic.

 Championship squads returned to training on 25 May with the intention to finish the season behind closed doors.
 Stoke's preparations for the season restart were disrupted after O'Neill tested positive for coronavirus on 9 June which caused a training match against Manchester United to be cancelled.
-Stoke won four of the remaining nine matches to avoid relegation and finish in 15th position, finishing eight points clear of the relegation zone.
+Stoke won four of the remaining nine matches to avoid relegation and finish in 15th position, eight points clear of the relegation zone.